Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model: Fiber Renormalization

 The bounds in \cref{eq:uliged1,eq:uliged2} are also satisfied for $\Lambda=\infty$. \end{enumerate} \end{prop}

-Griesemer and Wünsch use above proposition to deduce the existence of the norm-resolvent limit $H_{K,\infty}$ in \cite[Theorem 3.3]{GriesemerWuensch.2018}.
+Griesemer and Wünsch use the above \lcnamecref{ConvTransformed} to deduce the existence of the norm-resolvent limit $H_{K,\infty}$ in \cite[Theorem 3.3]{GriesemerWuensch.2018}.
 We add some further technical properties to their results in the next \lcnamecref{ConvFullOp}.
 From now on, we will write the resolvents of $H_{K,\Lambda}$ with $K\ge\sigma$ and $\Lambda\in(K,\infty]$ as

 \begin{prop} Fix any $K\ge\sigma$. \begin{enumerate}[(1)] \item The operators $H_{K,\Lambda}$ are bounded below uniformly in $\Lambda>K$.
 As $\Lambda\to\infty$ they converge to a lower-bounded selfadjoint operator $H_{K,\infty}$ in the norm resolvent sense.
-Further, $\cQ({H_{K,\infty}})=\cQ({H_0})$ and $q_{H_{K,\infty}}=q_{H_0}+Q_{K,\infty}$. \item For $\lambda<\inf\sigma(H_{K,\infty})$ there is $\Lambda_0>K$, such that $\lambda<\inf\sigma(H_{K,\Lambda})$ for $\Lambda\ge\Lambda_0$.\\ Setting $C_{K,\Lambda}(\lambda):=(H_0+1)^{1/2}R_{K,\Lambda}(\lambda)^{1/2}\in\cB(L^2(\IR^\nu,\FS))$ we have
+Further, $\cQ({H_{K,\infty}})=\cQ({H_0})$ and $q_{H_{K,\infty}}=q_{H_0}+Q_{K,\infty}$. \item For $\lambda<\inf\sigma(H_{K,\infty})$, there is $\Lambda_0>K$ such that $\lambda<\inf\sigma(H_{K,\Lambda})$ for $\Lambda\ge\Lambda_0$.\\ Setting we have